Riebeeck Kasteel

 ~~~oo0oo~~~

 I recently had a letter returned to me that I wrote to my folks in August ’84, the month after this trip.
-So now I know the extra section of river we paddled an extra 21 miles after the diamond creek take-out point was washed away; plus the trip across Lake Mead sitting back drinking beer while a motorboat towed out the four rafts (one of which had 14 kayaks lashed onto it) was ‘about 50 miles’).
-Three kayaks weren’t on board, Crazy Chris Greeff, Wendy Walwyn and someone else paddled the flat water too!
+So now I know the extra section of river we paddled was 21 miles.
+This after the Diamond Creek planned take-out point was washed away in a localised flood; I now also know that the trip across Lake Mead sitting back drinking beer and staring at the sky while a motorboat towed out the four rafts (one of which had 14 kayaks lashed onto it) was ‘about 50 miles’ – according to my letter).

 BUT NOWADAYS: We check such statements.
 I’m going to check how far it actually was.
 Aha!
 The total distance from Diamond Creek to Pierce Ferry is 54 miles.
 So no exaggeration happened in the telling by our boatmen and trip guides, who would’ve known.
-The planned trip was 225 miles, Lee’s Ferry to Diamond Creek, plus this extra leg.
-So in the end, something over 400km.
+The planned trip was 225 American miles, Lee’s Ferry to Diamond Creek.
+This extra leg made it something over 400km over the 12 days in the end.

 A snapshot of the level in 1984 from google earth.